Stratio/cassandra-lucene-index/doc/documentation.rst

             type   : "contains",
             field  : <field_name> ,
             values : <value_list> }
+            (, doc_values : <doc_values> )? }
     }');

+where:

+-  **doc\_values** (default = false): if the generated Lucene query should use doc values instead of inverted index.
+   Doc values searches are typically slower, but they can be faster in the dense case where most rows match the search.

 **Example 1:** search for rows where name matches “Alicia” or “mancha”: